Vyral/sean-zanganeh-blog/_drafts/5-closing-costs-to-be-aware-of-before-buying-a-home.md

 {% include youtube.html %}

-If you’re a homebuyer, there are several closing costs you need to be prepared for in addition to your down payment.
+<center>If you’re a homebuyer, there are several closing costs you need to be prepared for in addition to your down payment.</center>

 When it comes time to close on your next property, there are five closing costs you need to be prepared for:&nbsp;